-Business Chemistry: Practical Magic for Crafting Powerful Work Relationships has been added to your bookmarks.

-EDITION 1:

 Business Chemistry: Practical Magic for Crafting Powerful Work Relationships

-A new book that can help you create the kind of chemistry that fuels workplace success
+The book that can help you create powerful business relationships that fuel workplace success

-In their new book, 'Practical Magic for Crafting Powerful Work Relationships,' authors Kim Christfort and Suzanne Vickberg share the lessons they’ve learned—and the stories they’ve collected—through years of practical, hands-on experience in the study of team building, cognitive diversity, and the ways in which creating a positive, inclusive office environment can empower people to do their very best work and reach their full potential.
+In this top-selling book, 'Practical Magic for Crafting Powerful Work Relationships,' authors Kim Christfort and Suzanne Vickberg share the lessons they’ve learned—and the stories they’ve collected—through years of practical, hands-on experience in the study of team building, cognitive diversity, and the ways in which creating a positive, inclusive office environment can empower people to do their very best work and reach their full potential.

 Watch our hilarious video to learn how individual strengths can come together and realize their powerful potential